rburugula/clearscore/README.md

 this can be expanded to get the actual error responses based on the actual api implementation.
 - I have added an addition button on the UI to refresh the data which will perform an api call.
 This is only to show the data changing when go offline/online on the device (Internet connectivity)
-- I have added kotlinx-coroutines-test for support with running unit tests
+- I have added kotlinx-coroutines-test for support with running unit tests..